Discord Alerter

 False

 Discord Case Sensitivity: The Discord alerter implementation requires exact case matching for approval keywords.
-Make sure to respond with the exact case specified (e.g., LGTM
+Make sure to respond with the exact case specified (e.g., LGTM, not lgtm).

 For more information and a full list of configurable attributes of the Discord alerter, check out the SDK Docs .